TERMS AND CONDITIONS

 (a) Ordering Services

 Customer may order Services by submitting an Order electronically in the format provided by Gabbit on the Gabbit website or, for subsequent orders, via the Administrative Portal.
-The Order will identify the Services requested by Customer together with: (i) the price for each Service; (ii) scheduled Service Start Date; (iii) and Equipment leased, licensed or sold to Customer, if any.
+The Order will identify the Services requested by Customer together with: (i) the price for each Service; (ii) scheduled Service Start Date; (iii) and Equipment leased, licensed, or sold to Customer, if any.
 An Order will become binding when it is executed by the Customer and accepted by Gabbit.
 Gabbit may accept an Order by commencing performance of the requested Services.
-The Services will begin on the Service Start Date, as identified in the applicable Order.
-Customer may purchase additional Services and equipment through Orders via the Administrative Portal.
+The Services will begin on the Service Start Date and will (subject to Section 2(d), below) continue for the term set forth in the Order or the Service Contract (as applicable) (the “Term“).
+Customer may purchase additional Services and equipment through Orders placed via the Administrative Portal.

 (b) Service Descriptions